“…But when He, the Spirit of Truth comes, He will guide you into all Truth” – John 16:12 (TNIV)

 R: “Wrong Thinking/Wrong Feelings”: Negative or critical thoughts about ourselves tends to ignite negative or disparaging feelings about ourselves or the situation we are involved in almost instantaneously.
 Often the negative thinking is fueled by voices from our “life script,” which is simply a new rendition of the old message of “I’m not ok, but you are ok.”

-These devaluing self-messages stymie our progress because any negative message we tell ourselves that devalues who we are as human beings and discounts our potential as humans is a “shame attack” against ourselves.
+These devaluing self-messages stymie our progress because of any negative message we tell ourselves that devalues who we are as human beings and discounts our potential as humans is a “shame attack” against ourselves.
 Shame attacks will determine how we see ourselves (ineffectual, deficient, helpless), how we feel about ourselves (disempowered, stupid, incompetent) and more than likely, how successful we think we will be with overcoming the situation at hand (failure, stunted, paralyzed).
 I can tell you that some, if not most of these thoughts and feelings were swirling around my head as I considered the speaking opportunity, which determined what (behavior) I did next.

 Question(s) for your consideration/please record your responses: What feelings did you identify having following the trigger thought(s) about your situation?
 Were they linked to any life script, family rules or family roles that you were “programmed” to live by?
 What were they?